spine-tools/Spine-Toolbox/docs/source/spine_db_editor/importing_and_exporting_data.rst

   - The second element ``MUST`` be a JSON string, indicating the subclass name.

-- **entities**: the value of this key ``MUST`` be a JSON array, representing a list of objects.
+- **entities**: the value of this key ``MUST`` be a JSON array, representing a list of entities.
   Each element in this array ``MUST`` be itself a JSON array and ``MUST`` have three elements:

   - The first element ``MUST`` be a JSON string, indicating the entity class name.
   - The second element ``MUST`` be a JSON array, if the entity is N-dimensional.
 In this case each element in the array ``MUST`` be a JSON string itself, each being an element of the entity.
 If the entity class is 0-D, this element ``MUST`` be a JSON string, indicating the entity name.
-  - The third element ``MUST`` be either a JSON string, indicating the object description, or null.
+  - The third element ``MUST`` be either a JSON string, indicating the entity description, or null.

 - **Entity alternatives**: the value of this key ``MUST`` be a JSON array, representing a list of entity alternatives.